 - There may be defects in either the documents of the mortgage company or procedures taken by the mortgage company which could defeat the foreclosure action and save your house;

-- It will give you time to either make a deal with the mortgage company to modify your loan or help you make alternative plans;
+- You can work to get time to either make a deal with the mortgage company to modify your loan or help you make alternative plans;

 - If the mortgage was sold or assigned, there are often defects in the document assignment process or misinformation in the lawsuit documents which may lead to a lawsuit filed by you against the mortgage company could either yield you money or help settle the case and save your house